rezina-git/Js_learning/README.md

 # Js_learning

-This is sample code for JSfundamentals
+This is My Js learning sessions with Phicoders